Courtney’s history

 Courtney still feels she is not going to be heard some of the time, but she knows herself better, and challenges herself not to assume no one will ever believe her.
 Her assertiveness skills, she says, help her negotiate all that, and have helped her enlist the help of her Care Coordinator to find a supported living set-up with four others who have grown close through their journeys through hospital.

-“I’m enjoying my life now.
+“I’m still trying to find myself, still struggle often to recognise what I’m feeling, but what I can say is I’m enjoying my life now.
 I mean, I have good days and bad days, but I’ve got strategies ingrained from my time at Kewstoke – I can stop and think.
-I’ve learnt to cope with myself and fight for myself.”Courtney
+I’ve learnt to cope with myself and fight for myself.
+I’ve got friends.
+I can be the hope for others and I’ve got a reason to wake up every day.”Courtney